 5 Fulfillment KPIs To Improve Order Accuracy

-Order accuracy is one of the best metrics ecommerce retailers can track, as this measurement impacts the level of trust between a brand and their customers.
+Order accuracy is one of the most important things that ecommerce retailers can track as this measurement impacts the level of trust between a brand and their customers.
 Taking small, yet strategic steps to improve order accuracy can offer incredible benefits for your business — from fewer errors and reduced costs, to increased profitability and greater customer satisfaction.

 What is order accuracy?

 Order accuracy is a metric that indicates the percentage of all accurately fulfilled and delivered customer orders (e.g., without mispicks and other common errors).
 High order accuracy is a direct reflection of business success as it heavily influences customer satisfaction, loyalty, and retention.

 How to calculate order accuracy